Marfa, Texas

-Marfa is a city in the high desert of the Trans-Pecos in far West Texas, United States, between the Davis Mountains and Big Bend National Park, at an elevation of 4685 feet.
-It is the county seat of Presidio County.
-The city was founded in the early 1880s as a water stop.
-The population of Marfa peaked in the 1930s and as of the 2020 United States Census the population is 1,788.
+Marfa is a city in the high desert of the Trans-Pecos in far West Texas, United States.
+Founded in the early 1880s as a railroad water stop, it lies between the Davis Mountains and Big Bend National Park at an elevation of 4685 feet and is the county seat of Presidio County.
+The population of Marfa peaked in the 1930s and as of the 2020 United States Census, its population was 1,788.

-Today Marfa is a tourist destination and a major center for minimalist art.
-Major attractions include Building 98, the Chinati Foundation, and the Marfa lights.
+Today, Marfa is a tourist destination and a major center for minimalist art.
+Major attractions include the Chinati Foundation, the Judd Foundation, Ballroom Marfa, Building 98, and the Marfa lights.